Sacred Rivers & Ancient Springs

 It’s time we help each other take responsibility in our own lives to keep our waters clean.

 Listening to the voices of the waters led me to rivers and waters all over the world, in body and in the dreamtime.

 I journeyed to the rivers and streams of the West Coast, to the voices of the Pacific ocean calling us to listen.
-I spoke with the spirits of the Atlantic ocean in Maine and along the Cape… traveling through the past and the present.
-I journeyed in Hawaii and listened to the spirits of Oceania.
-I listened to the water and land protectors there, the voices of the native people who had their sacred homeland stolen.
+I spoke with the spirits of the Atlantic ocean in Maine and along the Cape… traveling through the ocean’s past and present.
+I journeyed in Hawaii and listened to the voices of the land and sea.
+I listened to the water and land protectors there, the voices of the native people who continue to have their sacred homelands stolen.

 I stood in the rivers and the waves, and listened.
 I let them carry me through time.